 Fiery Skipper (Hylephila phyleus) is a small butterfly, with a wingspan of 1.25 to 1.5 inches.
 It can be seen from March to November.
 In our local area, numbers are uniformly high August through October.
-Host plants include Bermuda grass (Cynodon dactylon), crabgrass (Digitaria), St. Augustine grass (Stenotaphrum secundatum).
+Host plants include Bermuda Grass (Cynodon dactylon), Crabgrass (Digitaria), St. Augustine Grass (Stenotaphrum secundatum).

 In August, this butterfly is a reliable sighting on the Santa Susana Tarplant (Deinandra minthornii) in bed 28 in the Southern California Desert section.
 Most of the Grass Skippers swarming this plant will be male and female Fiery Skippers, with a few Woodland Skippers mixed in.